wdm0006/janitor/README.md

 High‑performance data cleaning for Go — as a library and a CLI.

-Janitor provides a streaming‑friendly pipeline API, strong typing with a columnar `Frame`, robust CSV/JSONL IO, and adapters for popular ML libraries like golearn.
+Janitor provides a streaming‑friendly pipeline API, strong typing with a columnar `Frame`, and robust CSV/JSONL/Parquet IO.
+It also includes adapters for popular ML libraries like golearn.

 What It Is
 ----------
 - Library and CLI for cleaning messy tabular data at speed.
 - Columnar core with typed, nullable columns and vectorized ops.
 - Streaming execution to process large files in bounded memory.
-- Batteries included transforms: imputers, text normalization, validation, and outlier handling.
+- Built‑in transforms: imputers, text normalization, validation, outlier handling.
-- Adapters to/from golearn `DenseInstances`.
+- Integrations with golearn via adapters.

 Quick Start
 -----------